Raggedy Ann

-Raggedy Ann is a character created by American writer Johnny Gruelle (1880–1938) that appeared in a series of books he wrote and illustrated for young children.
+Raggedy Ann is a character created by American writer Johnny Gruelle (1880–1938) who appeared in a series of books he wrote and illustrated for young children.
 Raggedy Ann is a rag doll with red yarn for hair and a triangle nose.
-Gruelle received US Patent D47789 for his Raggedy Ann doll on September 7, 1915.
-The character was created in 1915 as a doll, and was introduced to the public in the 1918 book Raggedy Ann Stories.
+The character was created in 1915, as a doll, and was introduced to the public in the 1918 book Raggedy Ann Stories.
 When a doll was marketed with the book, the concept had great success.
 A sequel, Raggedy Andy Stories (1920), introduced the character of her brother, Raggedy Andy.
-Further characters such as Beloved Belindy, a black mammy doll, were featured as dolls and characters in books.
+Further characters such as the Camel with the Wrinkled Knees and Beloved Belindy, a black mammy doll, were featured as dolls and characters in books.

 Origins

 The exact details of the origins of the Raggedy Ann doll and related stories, which were created by Johnny Gruelle, are not specifically known, although numerous myths and legends about the doll's origins have been widely repeated.
 Gruelle biographer and Raggedy Ann historian Patricia Hall notes that the dolls have "found themselves at the center of several legend cycles—groups of stories that, while containing kernels of truth, are more myth than they are history.

-What makes this even more intriguing is that fact that Johnny Gruelle, either unwittingly or with the great sense of humor he was known for, initiated many of these legends, a number of which are continuously repeated as the factual history of Raggedy Ann and Andy."
+"What makes this even more intriguing is the fact that Johnny Gruelle, either unwittingly or with the great sense of humor he was known for, initiated many of these legends, a number of which are continuously repeated as the factual history of Raggedy Ann and Andy."

-Hall further explains that according to an oft-repeated myth, Gruelle's daughter, Marcella, brought from her grandmother's attic a faceless cloth doll on which the artist drew a face, and that Gruelle suggested that Marcella's grandmother sew a shoe button for a missing eye.
+Hall further explains that according to an oft-repeated myth, Gruelle's daughter Marcella brought down from her grandmother's attic a faceless cloth doll on which the artist drew a face, and that Gruelle suggested that Marcella's grandmother sew a shoe button for a missing eye.

 Hall says the date of this supposed occurrence is given as early as 1900 and as late as 1914, with the locale variously given as suburban Indianapolis, Indiana, downtown Cleveland, Ohio, or rural Connecticut.
-More likely, as Gruelle's wife, Myrtle, reported, it was her husband who retrieved a long-forgotten, homemade rag doll from the attic of his parents' Indianapolis home sometime around the turn of the twentieth century before the couple's daughter was born.
+More likely, as Gruelle's wife Myrtle reported, it was her husband who retrieved a long-forgotten, homemade rag doll from the attic of his parents' Indianapolis home sometime around the turn of the twentieth century before the couple's daughter was born.
 Although the incident is unconfirmed, Myrtle Gruelle recalled, "There was something he wanted from the attic.
 While he was rummaging around for it, he found an old rag doll his mother had made for his sister.
 He said then that the doll would make a good story."

 Myrtle Gruelle also indicated that her husband "kept [the doll] in his mind until we had Marcella.
-He remembered it when he saw her play [with] dolls....
+He remembered it when he saw her play [with] dolls ...
 He wrote the stories around some of the things she did.
 He used to get ideas from watching her."